 If you have kids in tow or just want something that’s not quite so frantic, then Yoshi’s Adventure is for you.
 It’s a slow-moving family-friendly ride that uses the Omnimover ride system (meaning the vehicles never really stop moving, similar to Magic Kingdom’s Haunted Mansion or EPCOT’s Spaceship Earth).

-Based on what’s already been revealed in Japan, we expect that during the ride, you’ll hop on Yoshi’s back and set out on an adventure; along the way, you’ll try to spot eggs of different colors as part of a fun treasure hunt while seeking out Captain Toad.
+During the ride, you’ll hop on Yoshi’s back and set out on an adventure; along the way, you’ll try to spot eggs of different colors as part of a fun treasure hunt while seeking out Captain Toad.
 As a bonus, you get a spectacular view of the Mushroom Kingdom from Mount Beanpole.

 A thrill ride, it is not.
 But for younger kids — or those of us who grew up with the young dinosaur named Yoshi in the Mario game — it’s a really kawaii (cute) addition to the land.
-Note that we do not expect the Yoshi ride to be included in the Hollywood version of this land, so for now, you’ll need to either head to Japan or wait for Florida to open.

-Donkey Kong Mine Cart
+Donkey Kong Mine Cart Madness

-That said, the fan community has been sleuthing around, and we think we have a good idea of what this attraction will look like.
-We expect you’ll board an individual mine cart with a unique roller coaster-style track system, giving you the sensation of jumping gaps in the track (while remaining safely attached).
+You’ll board an individual mine cart with a unique roller coaster-style track system, giving you the sensation of jumping gaps in the track (while remaining safely attached).

 Dining at Super Nintendo World

-Kinopio’s Café (AKA Toadstool Café)
+Toadstool Café (AKA Kinopio’s Café)

 The house of Kinopio (better known to Americans as Toad) has been transformed into a restaurant, and the menu features items that are truly fit for the Mushroom Kingdom.
 In Japan, it’s called Kinopio’s Café, but here in the States, it is known as Toadstool Cafe.